by Matt DeLaere, Marketing

 The metallic trend goes beyond pro and college teams, with the style increasingly showing up on fan wear, spirit wear, and fashion garments.
-You may already know that reflective materials like Stahls’ CAD-CUT® 3M™ Scotchlite™ 5807 are great for safety apparel and materials with a metallic finish, like Fashion-FILM® Metallic II is great for fashion garments.
+You may already know that reflective materials like Stahls’ CAD-CUT® 3M™ Scotchlite™ 5807 are great for safety apparel and materials with a metallic finish, like metallic heat transfer vinyl is great for fashion garments.
 Each can be cut with a vinyl cutter and applied easily with a heat press to T-shirts, sweatshirts, and more.

 But the high-tech fabric used in performance wear and many jerseys these days is trickier to decorate because of its stretchability and sensitivity to heat.
 New Stahls’ TEK™ materials are specifically designed for performance wear and feature incredible stretch and rebound properties.
 Plus, they’re lightweight with a soft hand and apply at a lower temperature which avoids scorch marks on technical fabrics.